fromanoel/invoice-case-frontend/README.md

 ## 🚀 Getting Started
 This project uses the OpenAI API and requires a valid API key to run locally.

+## 🚨 Alert
+The backend is hosted on Render using a free plan, which may cause the server to enter sleep mode after periods of inactivity.

+As a result, the first request may take a few extra seconds to respond.
+This is expected behavior, and performance will return to normal afterward.

 ## Prerequisites
 Ensure you have the following installed on your machine: